npx/monstats/readme.md

 Images and Puzzle and Dragons are from GungHo Online Entertainment, Inc. used without permission.

+## In case you want to develop...
+The JavaScript sources are located in `src/js/`.

+Do not make changes to `index.html` and make changes to `index.dev.html` instead.

+You can use the `npm http-server` to serve the root of this repository.

+Lastly, `grunt build` does all the minification and cache busting for you, which will also replace `index.html` which is hosted on GitHub pages.

 ## TODO
 A lot can be done to improve the general UX.